Miserlou/Zappa/README.md

 ```

 Ongoing discussion about the minimum policy requirements necessary for a Zappa deployment [can be found here](https://github.com/Miserlou/Zappa/issues/244).
+A more robust solution to managing these entitlements will likely be implemented soon.

-If you only need to add a few permissions to the default Zappa execution policy, you can use the `extra_permissions` setting like so:
+To add permissions to the default Zappa execution policy, use the `extra_permissions` setting:

 ```javascript
 {